klepsen/BO23EB-31-CIROS-og-PLS/Logg og Timeliste/README.md

 Nøkkel forhold:
 Dette linker sammen tradisjonelt vedlikehold som inspeksjoner, service, oppgraderinger og reprasjoner, med smarte sensorer/aktuatorer kombinert med forventingsfull software.

+### 12.01.23 Daniel.
+### RFID intro kurs
+The transponder is often referred to as the chip.
+The transponder has a globally unique serial number, which can be read out, but not overwritten.
+Often this is enough for identification, but the transponder is also able to store data, so if it´s desired, the user must determine the memory requirement of the chip.
+The transponder also can have different design, depending on the use.

+The RFID reading and writing devices are made up of an HF (high frequency) module, an antenna and a communication interface.
+The HF and antenna is needed to create an electromagnetic field, to receive back data from the transponder.
+The communication interface is for data exchange with higher-order IT system.
+An IT system, e.g., a PLC uses the device for reading out or writing to transponders.

+The range of the RFID system we wants plays a big role, if we have wants a long range system, it can be cause a security problem.

+Ranges:
+Main interference include:
+-Ambient conditions
+-Materials
+-Electromagnetic waves